-Smart meter deployment in EU: who is leading and who is trailing
+Smart meter deployment in the EU: which countries are leading and which are trailing?

 Smart meters are essential to the digitalisation of the utilities sector.
 As well as giving households and commercial consumers more control of their power usage, they’re helping to shape energy infrastructures and lay the foundations for new business models.

 Early studies reported by the European Commission found that smart meters could help households reduce their electricity bills by an average of 12% annually, with commercial consumers reducing consumption by as much as 58%.

 Back in 2014, the Commission issued a document outlining the need for smart meters to be rolled out across EU member states.
 It proposed that each country should install electricity smart meters across all homes and acheive 80% coverage by 2020.
 Although not legally-binding, the target was set to be an aspirational benchmark.

 Three years on, several EU countries are now rolling out second and third phases of smart meter upgrades having achieved 80% coverage early.
 Others, however, are trailing behind, and some have abandoned the commitment altogether.

 An overview of smart meter rollouts in Europe as of 2023

 According to a recent report from Berg Insight, by the end of 2022, more than half (56%) of electricity customers in the EU and the UK ( so-called EU27+3) had a smart meter installed in their home.